mfvanek/pg-index-health/README.md

 * analysis of database configuration.

 All these cases are covered with examples in the [pg-index-health-demo](https://github.com/mfvanek/pg-index-health-demo) project.

+## Integration with Spring Boot
+There is a Spring Boot starter [pg-index-health-test-starter](https://github.com/mfvanek/pg-index-health-test-starter) for unit/integration testing as well.

 ## Questions, issues, feature requests and contributions
 * If you have any question or a problem with the library, please [file an issue](https://github.com/mfvanek/pg-index-health/issues).